Published: May 13, 2021 | Last Updated: September 3, 2024

 A few thoughts on the intensity and appraisal of emotions

-Of course, there are more feelings present than the five above when watching a thriller or horror flick.
+Of course, more feelings are present than the five above when watching a thriller or horror flick.

 Also, it is possible to differentiate the intensity into more levels.
 Fx apprehension can be described as a higher level of anxiety that is not as intense as fear.